1 Hour / 1 CE

 • Intended Audience

-This training is intended for mental health and allied professionals who wish to enhance their understanding of managing fear experiences in the context of violence risk assessment and management.
+This training is designed for mental health and allied professionals who want to enhance their understanding of managing fear experiences in the context of violence risk assessment and management.
 It is particularly relevant for those specializing in forensic psychology, clinical psychology, or related fields where evaluating and mitigating risk to potential victims is a key component of practice.

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals with varying levels of experience in violence risk assessment and management of victim fear.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience in violence risk assessment and management.

-Beginner: New to violence risk assessment or with limited experience addressing victim fear; seeking foundational knowledge about the implications of victim fear, contributing factors, and basic management strategies.
+• Beginner: Participants new to violence risk assessment will gain foundational knowledge about the implications of victim fear, contributing factors, and basic strategies for managing fear in potential victims and targets.

 • Practice Setting

-• Domestic violence shelters or victim advocacy organizations
+• Domestic violence shelters and victim advocacy agencies

 Presented By